 Badges can be more serious than about pop groups, though.
 The very first badges were made for the Pope in the 12th century.
 They had St Peter and St Paul on them, and were worn by pilgrims to show that they had completed a religious journey.

-Click 'next' at the top to see some interesting badges from our Badges exhibition at the Museum.
+Click the arrows below to see some interesting badges on display at the Museum.

 Print and do activity